nabeelvalley/docs/src/content/blog/2021/06-05/multi-module-python-projects.md

 published: true
 title: Multi-module Python project using an __init__.py file
 subtitle: 06 May 2021
-description: How to work with modules and handle the 'ModuleNotFoundError: No module named ...' error
+description: "How to work with modules and handle the 'ModuleNotFoundError: No module named ...' error"
 ---

 [[toc]]